talpor/talpor-dev-handbook/docs/index.md

 2. **Always try to do your best.** Even if you have done it a million times, or if it is the first time you get on board on a project, always make solid decisions.
-Doesn't really matter if you have been in the project from the get go, or you are just joining to hotfix that annoying problem, take that extra time to first *understand* the requirements, and then *build* or *fix* whatever needs to be
+It doesn't really matter if you have been in the project from the get go, or you are just joining to hotfix that annoying problem, take that extra time to first *understand* the requirements, and then *build* or *fix* whatever needs to be